Pain is a major issue for Australians

 As Osteos we hear lots of stories from those suffering from pain.
 It’s really common – much more than you think.
 As mentioned above, 6.9 million Aussies live with ongoing musculoskeletal issues.
 Many of them can be classified as suffering from chronic pain.

-As part of National Pain Week, we are encouraging all Australians to spare some time to think about the burden of chronic pain on their families, their workplaces and on themselves.
+At Sydney Health Professionals, we are encouraging all Australians to spare some time to think about the burden of chronic pain on their families, their workplaces and on themselves.
 The odds are you will know more than one person dealing with a pain condition right now.

 The Suffering from Pain